-There were a few kilometers of easy paddling, followed by three sets of rapids in quick succession.
+There were a few kilometres of easy paddling, followed by three sets of rapids in quick succession.
 Then a short portage over Staircase Falls put us on Devil Lake.

 We paddled to the end of Devil Lake to reach the last portage of the trip – around Otter Rapids.
 By the time we’d reached them, we felt like we’d entered civilization again.
 The Otter Bridge can be seen from a distance and you can start to hear vehicle traffic.

-The portage is about a half a kilometer long.
-And from the end of it, there is only another five kilometers to reach Missinipe.
+The portage is about a half a kilometre long.
+And from the end of it, there is only another five kilometres to reach Missinipe.

 The four days on the Churchill River exceeded by expectations and now I want to go back for more.
 Ric left me with a few ideas – and one in particular has massive appeal.
 It’s a two week trip that can be done as a loop in a kayak – and has only three portages.
 It starts on Reindeer Lake – another two or so hours up the dirt road from Missinipe.

 If you’ve read this far I want to leave you with this.
 On our last portage of the trip – the Otter Rapids portage, it hit me that the trails we were following had been used for thousands of years – as long as the native people have lived in the area.
 Don’t ask me why it took so long for that fact to hit home – but when it did, I suddenly felt more in touch with all the people who had walked before me.